 Volunteers: We will need about 110 volunteers to help on the day of the event.
 If you are interested in volunteering, please e-mail the Volunteer Coordinator at kidsvolunteer@RochesterTriathletes.com

 What is a triathlon?

 A triathlon is an event with 3 parts: first you swim, then you ride a bike, and last you run (or walk).
 Yes, you do all 3!

 Registration is open now, click here to register.

 How do I train?

-Check out these articles, USA Triathlon Kid Zone, Team USA Youth Tips and Smile Safari for training suggestions and other triathlon information for kids.
+Check out these articles from USA Triathlon Kid Zone, and Team USA Youth Tips for training suggestions and other triathlon information for kids.